 - Also, in X1999, Kamui's wish to get Fuuma back even if it causes Fuuma and the rest of the world harm.
 Can also be said for a lot of other characters.

-- Umineko no Naku Koro ni: Kinzo and Beatrice (and Beatrice and Battler)
+- Umineko: When They Cry: Kinzo and Beatrice (and Beatrice and Battler)

-- In The Sandman, Morpheus and Nada make love once.
+- In The Sandman (1989), Morpheus and Nada make love once.
 Her home city is reduced to glass shards.
 It's suggested that had they remained together, the entire world would have been destroyed.

-- A lot of people wouldn't had died if Anakin Skywalker never fell in love with Padme Amidala.
+- Star Wars: A lot of people wouldn't have died if Anakin Skywalker never fell in love with Padme Amidala.

 - Romeo and Juliet's romance causes six deaths.
 1: Mercutio: Killed defending Romeo.
 2: Tybalt: Killed by Romeo.
 3 Romeo's mother: Died of sadness because of Romeo's banishment.
 4: Paris: Killed by Romeo.
 5: Romeo: Killed by Romeo.
 6: Juliet: Killed herself because Romeo did.